-Mayer Brown is one of the most active international law firms in Latin America and the Caribbean, providing clients experienced legal advice across the region in primary areas of banking and finance, project development and finance, capital markets and corporate transactions, as well as in cross-border arbitrations and legal disputes.
+Mayer Brown is one of the most active international law firms in Latin America and the Caribbean, providing clients experienced legal advice across the region in primary areas of banking and finance, projects and infrastructure, capital markets, corporate M&A and Energy, as well as in cross-border arbitrations and legal disputes.

-As one of the first international law firms to service client interests in Latin America and the Caribbean, Mayer Brown now has a dedicated local Mexico City office, as well as the ability to provide advice on local Brazilian law issues through our association firm in Brazil, Tauil & Chequer Advogados (T&C), which has offices in São Paulo, Rio de Janeiro and Brasilia.
-Over the past decade, we have completed hundreds of transactions in Latin America and the Caribbean, many of these first-of-kind or award winning deals .
+As one of the first international law firms to service client interests in Latin America and the Caribbean, Mayer Brown has a dedicated local Mexico City office, as well as the ability to provide advice on local Brazilian law issues through our association firm in Brazil, Tauil & Chequer Advogados (T&C).

 The strength of our practice is having a dedicated team of mostly bilingual or trilingual lawyers that fully understand the legal and political challenges within the local landscapes and have the cultural and business skills to work effectively in the region.
 Our clients include US, European and Asian companies and financial institutions with business interests in the region, as well as a wide range of corporations and financial institutions headquartered in Latin America and the Caribbean.

 The Latin America & the Caribbean team at Mayer Brown has consistently and successfully represented clients with interests in this region because we understand how to approach its diversity.
 In addition to our legal skills, we understand the legal and political challenges within the local landscapes and have the cultural and linguistic skills to work effectively in this context.
-To illustrate the breadth of our experience, we provide here representative examples of our work.
+Representative examples of our recent work includes.